fabric8io/fabric8/docs/springBootContainer.md

 ### Auto-configured ActiveMQ client

+Important - this functionality may change when Spring Boot 1.2.x is released.
+Spring Boot 1.2.x comes with its own support for the ActiveMQ clients.
+As soon as the former is out, we will adopt our existing codebase to reuse Spring API as much as possible.
+This may lead to the changes in our API as well.

 Fabric comes with the auto-configuration class for the ActiveMQ client.
 It provides a pooled ActiveMQ `javax.jms.ConnectionFactory`.
 In order to use the `ActiveMQAutoConfiguration` in your application just add the following jar to your Spring Boot project dependencies: